juhp/rhbzquery/README.md

 ## Installation
 Run `stack install` or `cabal install`.

+Binary packages for Fedora are available from <https://copr.fedorainfracloud.org/coprs/petersen/rhbzquery/>.

 ## Requests and feedback
 Feature requests, bug reports and contributions are welcome.